lemonisgoodonfish/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Lets fill in those NAs with a value that is the same as the mean of the following day.
+Lets fill in those NAs with a value that is the mean of daily interval means.

 ```r